HorseRunningWild/MFN-for-Micro-displacement-Measurement-/README.md

 4. `train_variable_data_size.py`:Through this document, you can study how much data is needed to achieve good fine-tuning results.
 By default, we divide the fine-tuning dataset into 5 parts and successively use 1 to 5 parts of the dataset for fine-tuning, and then evaluate on the test set (the amount of test set data used can also be specified).
 You need to specify your model path, fine-tuning dataset path, and test set path in the corresponding `variable_data_size.sh` file.

+5. `test_noise.py`
+    1. Calculate the average RMSE, maximum RMSE, minimum RMSE, and standard deviation for each noise level.
+    2. Calculate the inference speed for each noise level (pure inference time, excluding data processing).
+    3. Please specify your dataset in the corresponding `sbatch_noise_test.sh` file

-5. `sbatch_batched_pretrain.sh`: An example script for submitting jobs to a server (using SLURM's `sbatch` command).
+6. `sbatch_batched_pretrain.sh`: An example script for submitting jobs to a server (using SLURM's `sbatch` command).
 It defines nearly all the necessary hyperparameters, including training mode, dataset path, learning rate, and more.
 To perform pretraining, fine-tuning, or re-pretraining with our model, you typically only need to modify the parameters within this script.

-## Data Format Preparation
+## Data Preparation
 ---

+### Data Format

 The expected data format for pretraining is as follows, stored in an `.xlsx` file:

 | Image Index | m Value | Displacement (nm) |